Haviland Broadband has exciting news!

 Additional fiber builds planned:

 Sections of rural Haviland

 Ready to see if fiber is available to you?
 Enter your address below to see what services are available today!

-In 2023, we are focusing on continuing our phased fiber optic broadband infrastructure build.
+In 2024, we are focusing on continuing fiber optic broadband infrastructure builds.
 Keep scrolling to see what projects we have going on!

 As the time to bring Haviland Fiber service gets nearer, three primary events will occur.